- 6.2.3 - ENTRIES

 The prior notice process begins with an automated screening process.
-If additional evaluation of the prior notice information is necessary, all review of prior notice information is performed by the Prior Notice Center (PNC); FDA headquarters staff, operating 24 hours a day, 7 days a week.
-The review process is a manual review by the PNC.
-It is designed to identify food products that may pose serious risks to public health so that appropriate action can be taken upon arrival in the United States.
+If additional evaluation of the prior notice information is necessary, all review of prior notice information is performed by the Division of Food Defense Targeting (DFDT); FDA headquarters staff, operating 24 hours a day, 7 days a week.
+The review process is a manual review by the DFDT.
+It is designed to identify food products that may pose serious risks to public health so that appropriate action can be taken upon arrival of article of food in the United States.
 The review process is not impacted by the method of electronic submission.
-The results of this process will be transmitted to CBP.
+The results of this process are transmitted to CBP.

-In addition, the OASIS system review will determine if further staff evaluation of the article of food is necessary for admissibility determinations under section 801(a) of the FD&C Act (e.g., subject to the guidance in an import alert).
+In addition to the prior notice process, the OASIS system review will determine if further staff evaluation of the article of food is necessary for admissibility determinations under section 801(a) of the FD&C Act (e.g., subject to the guidance in an import alert).
 If the food meets the prior notice requirements; the food will be subject to further review by FDA staff for determination of admissibility under section 801(a) of the FD&C Act.